Visconti Citadel (Piacenza)

-The Visconti Citadel of Piacenza is a fortification erected by the Visconti of Milan in the 14th in Piacenza, Emilia-Romagna, northern Italy.
+The Visconti Citadel of Piacenza is a fortification erected by the Visconti of Milan in the 14th century in Piacenza, Emilia-Romagna, northern Italy.
 In the 16th century, a new building (Palazzo Farnese) was planned and initiated on the Citadel's site but remained uncompleted.
 Therefore, about half of the Citadel was not destroyed and survived until today.

 History

 Origins (14th century)

 Galeazzo I Visconti initiated a fortification (Old Citadel) around 1315.
 Its construction was probably interrupted in 1322 when the Visconti abandoned Piacenza.
 Azzone Visconti retook Piacenza in 1337.
 The building was resumed only in 1373, at the behest of Galeazzo II.
 The new Citadel incorporated the old fortification.

 The Citadel had a rectangular plan with four round towers at every corner.
 The entire rectangle measured approximately 90 m by 70 m m.
 The four towers were about 20 m high.
 The four sides were interrupted by entrance towers with drawbridges.
 A deep moat ran around the new Citadel.
 It was filled in the early 1800s.

 Its considerable size makes the Citadel comparable to the Pavia castle, the largest of the Visconti castles.